icopy-site/awesome/docs/awesome/awesome-computer-history.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Thomas Watson](https://github.com/watson) has waived all copyright and related or neighboring rights to this work.e extent possible under law, [Thomas Watson](https://github.com/watson) has waived all copyright and related or neighboring rights to this work.e extent possible under law, [Thomas Watson](https://github.com/watson) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Thomas Watson](https://github.com/watson) has waived all copyright and related or neighboring rights to this work.